mongodb/docs/source/includes/api/list-tables/modify-cluster-request-body.rst

           **providerBackupEnabled** to **true** as part of the API request.
           Continuous backups are no longer supported in MongoDB version **4.2**.
           Instead, use :doc:`/backup/cloud-backup/overview`.

+       If **mongoDBMajorVersion** is set to **CONTINUOUS**, you must omit the **mongoDBMajorVersion** field.
+You can't modify the MongoDB version that you clusters run when you choose the continuous release cadence.

    * - name
      - string